Nazek-Altayeb/Computer-Science-Quiz/README.md

 ## Display alert messages
 - Incase user click on 'Submit answer' button without selecting an answer, an alert message will be displayed asking the user to select answer first.
-- In case the quiz is finished, the score points will be displayed
+- In case the quiz is finished, the result message will be displayed

 ## Display score
 - Either when user finish answering all questions Or when time is over, the score will be displayed.